-Here are a few reasons why it’s important, and how you can start amplifying your brand to lure more of the right people.
+Here is why it’s important and how you can start amplifying your brand to lure more talent.

 Why a Strong Employer Brand Rocks

 Life is short.
-People just want to know what they’re signing up for before committing themselves to you.
+Hense people just want to know what they’re signing up for before committing themselves to you.
 A solid employer brand provides an honest insight into the organisational culture, realistic job previews and career progression.

 As a result?

-Better qualified as in, a better values- and role-fit because candidates are informed, they know what to expect, and they know they want to work with you.
+You will attract better qualified as in, a better values- and role-fit.
+Because candidates are informed, they know what to expect, and they know they want to work with you.

-Candidates are more likely to accept job offers when they feel informed about their new employer and role and have had a satisfying application experience.
+Candidates are more likely to accept job offers when they feel informed about their new employer and role.
+The acceptance rate increases when they have a satisfying application experience.

-Consider that, as most job ads are generic, and candidate emails are automated and lacking meaningful detail, candidates don’t learn the important bits about your role, team and workplace culture until the interview stage.
-And, how many great candidates have you screened out because they weren’t adequately informed to position themselves better?).
+However, most job ads are generic, and candidate emails are automated and lacking meaningful detail.
+As a result, candidates don’t learn the important bits about your role, team and workplace culture until the interview stage.
+And, how many great candidates have you screened out because they weren’t adequately informed to position themselves better?
 When a ‘suitable candidate’ finally learns who you really are and realises you or the opportunity aren’t aligned with their values and needs, they tend to decline or renege.
 Educate them early.

 You can expect better employee engagement (and retention!)